physik932/code-sample/README.md

 ## Rishi Sheth Development Notes

+####2018-03-31
+I've loved Spring so far.
+JpaRepository, autowiring into the controller, using an H2 database with simple props set up in the application.properties has all been *really* easy.
+Setting up mock tests and running the local server with testing help from Postman is also really easy.
+At this point I can updated the MOTD and iterative requests work as expected.

+For clarity, I renamed Motd to MotdMain and am using Motd as an entity class tied to my h2 database.
+Its initially populated by a data.sql file under src/main/resources.
+The test was expanded to test my PUT function on the root web address (auth be damned).

+If this was to be a real web app, I'd have auth set up for the update.
+A simple login app would be easy to use to see history of MOTDs and maybe instead of updating via PUT, you would only create with it.
+A POST function could be created to update which MOTD we want based on a id setup, and the GET could be expanded to output all MOTDs available.

+####2018-03-29
 Started with fixing the test.
 As I've never worked with Spring Boot, I cloned the Spring Boot Hello World as an example.